13/11/2024

 Lately, it’s harder for distressed companies to bounce back.
 As central banks change their approach and governments focus more on businesses, markets become unpredictable.
 Understanding inflation, supply chain problems, and the effects of reducing global trade is crucial for UK asset management.

-Uk strategies
+UK strategies

 The expectation of a tougher period for distressed assets calls for creative strategies.
 Putting funds in different areas, like Europe and Asia, and advising on mergers and acquisitions show the need for versatility.
 Distressed asset managers in the UK aim for a diligent, efficient way to assess and improve assets, keeping them competitive.